rubenhortas/rubenhortas.github.io/_drafts/2022-09-02-set-a-resolution-manually-on-gnu-linux.md

 ...
 ```

 Our screens are DVI-I-1 and DVI-I-2.
-In this case I'll add the resolution to DVI-I-2.
+In this case we will add the resolution to DVI-I-2.

 * Add it to our screen